Image Text Translation API Endpoint

 status Integer HTTP 200 indicates success.
 Any other code indicates failure.

-imgData Base64 Data Base64 encoded string of the output image data.
+imgData Base64 Data Base64 encoded string of the translated output image.

-extension String Extension such as jpeg of the output image.
+extension String Extension such as png, jpeg, or webp of the translated output image.

 link URL Optionally, a direct link to the output image (instead of the imgData field) stored on your own AWS S3 bucket if you already connected your AWS S3 credentials from the PixLab Console ↗.